juntalis/python-ctypes-sandbox/README.md

 ## Python CTypes Playground

 This repository is more of a less sandbox for experimenting with various Win32-based functionality using Python CTypes.
 Most of it will most likely deal with the internals of the Portable Executable File Format, but some of it may revolve around some more basic stuff.
 At the moment, there a few things some might find interesting or useful.
 I've detailed these below.
-All code found in this repository (except peutils) is released under WTFPL, so do whatever you want with it - I don't care.
+All code found in this repository - except peutils, and code found in the pyctypes file (See the comments of that file for author information) - is released under WTFPL, so do whatever you want with it - I don't care.

+For a simpler example of using python to inject DLLs, see older versions of this repository.
+The original example was broken due to my lack of foresight.

 #### Python Remote CTypes (RDLL) - rdll.py